da111003/Parameter-Optimization-of-SVM/README.md

 # Parameter-Optimization-of-SVM
 UCS654 : Predictive Analytics using Statistics

+## Written By
+Name : Deepak Aggarwal

+Roll No. : 102003483

+Sub-Group : 3CO19

 ## SVM and Parameter Optimization

-Support Vector Machine or SVM is one of the most popular Supervised Learning algorithms, which is used for Classification as well as Regression problems.
-However, primarily, it is used for Classification problems in Machine Learning.
+Support Vector Machine (SVM) is a popular algorithm used in supervised learning for both classification and regression problems.
+SVM is commonly used for classification problems in Machine Learning.

-Some of the most important parameters of SVM such as kernel, C, and gamma can be changed in order to achieve a higher accuracy.
-This is called as Hyperparameter Tuning.
+To improve the accuracy of SVM, important parameters such as kernel, C, and gamma can be adjusted through a process called hyperparameter tuning.
+One way to perform hyperparameter tuning is by using GridSearchCV.

-We can perform this task using GridSearchCV for optimizing these parameters.

-In this python file, I've used a Fitness Function to optimize the parameters.
+In this Python file, a fitness function has been implemented to optimize these parameters for SVM.

 ## Dataset